USCbiostats/iMutSig/README.md

 git clone https://github.com/USCbiostats/iMutSig.git
 ```

 To run the Shiny app, you need to install the following packages.
+If you run into any issues while installing `pmsignature`, please refer to its GitHub page for more details https://github.com/friend1ws/pmsignature.

 ```
-packages <- c("shinyjs", "shinydashboard", "shiny", "dplyr", "DT", "corrplot", "stringr", "devtools") if (length(setdiff(packages, rownames(installed.packages()))) > 0) {
+packages <- c("shinyjs", "shinydashboard", "shiny", "dplyr",
+              "DT", "corrplot", "stringr", "devtools") if (length(setdiff(packages, rownames(installed.packages()))) > 0) {
   install.packages(setdiff(packages, rownames(installed.packages())))
 }